World Football League (2008–2010): Playoffs

+Structure and purpose

+The revived World Football League operated as a minor professional football league rather than a direct competitor to the National Football League (NFL).
+Similar to other short-lived leagues in the United States, it provided playing opportunities for athletes outside the NFL structure, including former professional players and those seeking additional exposure.

+Like many independent football leagues, such organizations often face financial and operational instability, including inconsistent team participation and limited long-term investment.
+These challenges have been widely identified as common factors in the failure of alternative professional football leagues in the United States.

+Following the 2010 season, several franchises ceased operations or departed for other organizations, including the Oklahoma Thunder.
+The league did not stage a further season and its remaining structure was subsequently absorbed into the Alliance Football League, effectively ending its operations.

 End

 Before the 2011 season, most of the teams in the new WFL either folded or left for other leagues.
 In a key defection, three-time World Bowl winner Oklahoma Thunder left for the Gridiron Developmental Football League.
 The new WFL merged with another league to become the Alliance Football League.
 The merged league began the 2011 season with six teams: the Texas Bulldogs, Dallas-Fort Worth Heat, Dallas Diesel, Central Texas Gorillas, Houston Pride of Texas, and Oklahoma City Wolverines.
 World Bowl V, scheduled for Tulsa, was moved to Shreveport, Louisiana, and renamed the National Championship.
 This merger and renaming ended the minor league rebirth of the WFL.